 In short: Vault Security Systems AG’s CEO and Co-Founder Arman Sarhaddar, and COO Urs.
 E. Gattiker were interviewed by Jessica Walker from bloxlive.tv during our visit to the World Economic Forum in Davos.
 Jessica Walker puts the pedal to the metal and starts by asking the really important questions that interest everyone the most.
 This blog entry is a short update, with the video of the interview, of course.

 Urs E. Gattiker was networking in a room full of blockchain experts for a few minutes after one of the great presentations about cybersecurity and distributed ledger at WEF Davos 2019.
 Shortly after getting himself introduced to some people, Jessica Walker, together with her technician, was there and had convinced both Urs and Arman to do an interview with her.

 Of course, there was no time for preparation, but in this case, it wasn’t necessary.
 Urs and Arman are both convinced that ivault, and its unique application of the blockchain technology will be of great use to everyone in the world.
 As you might expect, when Jessica started the interview by getting right to the heart of the matter, both of them had a lot to say.
 Case studies – and that’s what she dove right into – are probably of great interest to everyone when it comes to a concept like blockchain.

 Speaking of case studies

-…There are so many!
+…there are so many!
 Just consider the following:

 - How many companies suffer from counterfeit or fake products within their supply chain?